friday27/stock-price-api/README.md

 * Should not delete tickers from user's watchlist if held amount > 0
 * Should not delete tickers which are not in user's watchlist
 * Should not delete tickers from user's watchlist without authentication

-* Should get the information of tickers with parameter ticker
-* Should not get the information of tickers with parameter ticker but without authentication
-* Should get the information of tickers, profits and returns in watchlish without any parameter
-* Should not get the information of tickers in watchlish without any parameter nor without authentication

 ### /forex